chimpler/pyhocon/README.md

 ## Conversion tool

-We provide a conversion tool to convert from HOCON to the JSON, .properties and YAML formats:
+We provide a conversion tool to convert from HOCON to the JSON, .properties and YAML formats.

+    usage: tool.py [-h] [-i INPUT] [-o OUTPUT] [-f FORMAT]

+    pyhocon tool

+    optional arguments:
+      -h, --help            show this help message and exit -i INPUT, --input INPUT FILE
+      -o OUTPUT, --output OUTPUT FILE
+      -f FORMAT, --format FORMAT
+                            output format: json or properties

+If -i is omitted, the tool will read from the standard input.
+If -o is omitted, the result will be written to the standard output.

 ####  JSON